 KS: There were basically two kinds of philosophical study in the period.
 The first dealt with all things human.
 Talk of personhood, or of personal identity, or of belief, or of intelligible action, of health and illness, of political structure, and so on, fell under the heading of Moral Philosophy.
 The second kind of study dealt with all things non-human.
 Talk of the nature of matter, the nature of motion, force, the regularity in the stars and planets, and the like, fell under the heading of Natural Philosophy.
 So, we’d find early treatises on ethics and politics as instances of Moral Philosophy, and early treatises in physics and astronomy as instances of Natural Philosophy.

-You can see this distinction working even in categorizing college curriculum.
-Some time ago, at the university you’d have a college of Moral Philosophy, and a college of Natural Philosophy.
+You can see this distinction working even in categorizing the college curriculum.
+Some time ago, at the university, you’d have a college of Moral Philosophy, and a college of Natural Philosophy.
 Today, “philosophy” has been replaced with “science”.
 So, today you might find at a university a college of Moral Science and a college of Natural Science,

 SC: Descartes is famous among mathematicians.
 Why?

 KS: He was a really talented mathematician.
 He knew other well-known mathematicians of the period, like Isaac Beeckman, Blaise Pascal, and Christiaan Huygens.
 An important mathematical work of Descartes’s is the Geometry.
 Mathematicians find the origins of certain important concepts lurking in his work and have named some of their offspring in Descartes’s honor.
 One of them is the Cartesian coordinate system, that “x” and “y” jobber we use to graph functions.
 A primitive version of that is found in the Geometry.
 In fact, some things included in the Geometry foreshadow what we today call Analytic Geometry.
-But he was also a pretty good applied mathematician.
+But he was also a good applied mathematician.
 We see this, for example, in his Optics, where he appears to have beat Willebrord Snellius (known as Snell) at proving what is today called Snell’s Law.

 SC: In Simply Descartes, you show how God plays a big part in Descartes’s metaphysics (an area of philosophy that studies theories of reality) and epistemology (an area that studies theories of knowledge).
-Can you briefly explain God’s role?
+Can you explain God’s role?

-KS: Although the cogito, mentioned earlier, looks to be the first thing one discovers when doing philosophy in the right way, Descartes makes it clear that God’s existence, and in particular knowledge of God’s existence, is actually the central philosophical bit of his system.
-So, when everything is properly laid out, it’s really the Archimedean point.
+KS: Although the cogito, mentioned earlier, looks to be the first thing one discovers when doing philosophy in the right way, Descartes makes it clear that God’s existence, and in particular knowledge of God’s existence, is the central philosophical bit of his system.
+So, when everything is laid out, it’s really the Archimedean point.
 In his metaphysics, God grounds the entire system of reality, where God is understood to be an infinite being.
 But God also grounds the very possibility of knowledge.
-In being infinite, which, according to Descartes, leads to understanding that God cannot be a deceiver, Descartes lays the ground for his notions of clear and distinction perception.
-I think that readers will be surprised to discover that Descartes’s notion of God is quite limited, in that he doesn’t cast God as some big guy sitting on a throne in Heaven (though in being a good Catholic, he doesn’t deny that God is those things); instead, he emphasizes characteristics such as being infinitely powerful, infinitely knowledgeable, and so on.
+In being infinite, which, according to Descartes, leads to the understanding that God cannot be a deceiver, Descartes lays the ground for his notions of clear and distinct perception.
+I think readers will be surprised to discover that Descartes’s notion of God is quite limited, in that he doesn’t cast God as some big guy sitting on a throne in Heaven (though in being a good Catholic, he doesn’t deny that God is those things); instead, he emphasizes characteristics such as being infinitely powerful, infinitely knowledgeable, and so on.